 - Some transcriptions may be allowed.

-- Memorization is required for both the KMTA Performance Competition and the WSMTA State Recitalist Competition.
+- Memorization is not required for instrumentalists in the WSMTA State Recitalist Competition, although it is encouraged.

-- WSMTA Recitalist Competition candidates must select one of the two pieces they played during the Music Artistry Program to play in the competition.
+- WSMTA Recitalist Competition candidates are required to perform two pieces at the Music Artistry Program.

 - Winners of the WSMTA State Recitalist Competition are required to perform the same selection of music in the State Honors Recital that they played in the competition.